Barewa College

-History of Barewa College
+History

 Hugh Clifford, a British governor-general, founded Katsina College in 1921.
 It was first built in Katsina by Emir Muhammadu Dikko and officially opened in 1922.
 The historical building was declared a national monument and is now a museum in the state.
 It was then moved to Kaduna and its name was then changed to Kaduna College in 1938 and then to Government College, Zaria in 1949.
 When some of the provincial secondary schools were poised to become full secondary schools in 1956, the college was renamed Zaria Secondary School.
 According to Clifford, the reason the college was founded in and named after Katsina was that:...Katsina in ancient days was held in high repute throughout the Muhammadan Emirates as a seat of learning and of piety; and it is good, I think, that this tradition should be perpetuated.
 My second reason was that Katsina, though it is an important town and the administrative capital of an important Emirate, is not as yet so close to the railway and to the commercial centres of Nigeria as to make it unsuitable for that quiet and tranquillity and that freedom from distractions which are so necessary for young men who are devoting their lives to study.It is Northern Nigeria's first secondary school, initially catering to children of royalty and a select few from the aristocracy.
 Alhaji Ahmadu Bello, the first Premier of Northern Nigeria and an alumnus of the college, described it in his autobiography as a training ground for princes, likening it to the schools set up by the British in India.